 - Securing a favourable award for a European renewable energy fund in an investment treaty arbitration against the Kingdom of Spain.

-Gaëtan presently serves as the Senior Vice-Chair of the Arbitration Committee of the International Bar Association – a leading standard-setter for the practice of international arbitration.
+Gaëtan is a past Senior Co-Chair of the Arbitration Committee of the International Bar Association – a leading standard-setter for the practice of international arbitration.
 He is a member of the SIAC Court of Arbitration and was appointed to the ICSID Panel of Arbitrators by the Kingdom of Belgium.
-He teaches international investment law at King’s College School of Law in London and Columbia Law School in New York.
+He teaches at King’s College School of Law in London and Columbia Law School in New York.